top of page

 Dystopia Chapter 33: Fresh Gossip

-She shares, “Funny story, they have accused you of killing a dozen hombres when, in reality, you killed one drunk doctor months ago.
+She said, “Folks have accused you of killing dozens — when in reality, a real gunfighter you are not; you killed one drunk doctor months ago.
 And… the best he could do in his defense was shoot a hole in the roof.”

 “What about John Smith?”
 I asked.

-Addison scoffs, “A dozen witness, a dozen stories.
+Addison said dryly, “A dozen witnesses, a dozen stories.
 Imagine all the fresh gossip you have produced.
-Folks will sit around campfires for weeks, telling how they witnessed you out drew men that never actually existed.”
+Folks will sit around for weeks, telling how they witnessed you outdrew men that never actually existed.”

 “What,” I mumbled.